microsoft/FluidFramework/.changeset/shy-dots-prove.md

 Improve strictness of input tree types when non-exact schema are provided

-When the type of the schema is not exactly specified, for example:
+Consider the following code where the type of the schema is not exactly specified:

 ```typescript
 const schemaFactory = new SchemaFactory("com.myApp");